* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 28 | voidesque – moving walls and simpler things

 Derek Jeppsen’s first album expands considerably on the convolutions of his debut EP (reviewed in April).
-The sophistication here is seriously impressive, & while echoes of IDM heroes can still be detected, Jeppsen’s own distinct voice now dominates every track, muscularly kneading & folding beats & melody together like large dollops of dough.
+The sophistication here is seriously impressive, and while echoes of IDM heroes can still be detected, Jeppsen’s own distinct voice now dominates every track, muscularly kneading and folding beats and melody together like large dollops of dough.

 27 | Susanne Sundfør – The Silicone Veil

 Building on the success of 2010’s The Brothel, Susanne Sundfør gently pulls out the rug from the conventions of song on this album.
 The electronica is more a garnish than a tone of voice, however, and the experimentation never obscures the fact that, above all, these are deeply lyrical, heartfelt songs.
 Sundfør’s voice sounds better than ever, strong, occasionally child-like, always exquisitely delivered.